 Let's say you decide to buy a new home in California, and call a local real estate brokerage office and speak to an agent there.
 After explaining what you’re looking for, the agent shows you various properties, some of which are listed for sale with other brokerage offices, and some of which are listed for sale by your agent’s brokerage office.
 If you decide to buy a home that was listed with your agent, it’s possible that your agent, or at least the broker’s company, will end up acting as a “dual agent,” representing both you and the seller in the transaction.

-Another common way that dual agency can arise is if you visit an open house before you've signed up an agent to represent you as a buyer, then express interest in the house, and are told by the agent for the seller that writing up an offer for you will be no problem – and might even save you money!
+Another common way that dual agency can arise is if you visit an open house before you've signed up an agent to represent you as a buyer, express interest in the house, and are then told by the agent for the seller that writing up an offer for you will be no problem and might even save you money.

-Before entering into any of these types of dual agency agreements, however, you want to understand the legal implications and how it might affect your ability to get the best possible deal in buying a home.
+Before entering into any of these types of dual agency agreements, you want to understand the legal implications and how it might affect your ability to get the best possible deal in buying a home.

 What Is a Dual Agent?

 Legally speaking, a dual agent is a real estate broker, or agents working for the same broker, who act on behalf of both the seller and the buyer in a transaction.
 A broker is permitted to act as a dual agent in California only if the buyer and seller are both aware of and consent to the dual agency.